school-of-data/r-consortium-proposal/material/ideas/Intrductory_ideas.md

 * we contextualise the step within a data-driven story writing workflow.

 ### Main intro
-_interactive quiz used as a way to start engaging the vsitor right away, and to get statistics from various populations_
+_interactive quiz used as a way to start engaging the visitor right away, and to get statistics from various populations_

 Are you a journalist?
 -> Yes -> No